-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary Palmetto State Gold, Inc. ("Palmetto"), a South Carolina, U.S.A. corporation.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary Palmetto, a South Carolina, U.S.A. corporation up to May 20, 2014, the date that the Company sold a 100% interest in Palmetto to an arm's length third party.

 Subsidiaries are entities controlled by the Company.
 Control exists when the Company possesses power over an investee, has exposure to variable returns from the investee and has the ability to use its power over the investee to affect its returns.
 All inter-company transactions and balances have been eliminated upon consolidation.